-The housing and rental literature4 has long indicated a positive relationship between rent levels and proximity to an economic focal point.
-Therefore, an examination of rental levels available on a timely, granular, regional basis can also provide a corresponding overview of changes in economic conditions at local levels.
+Finally, the housing and rental literature has long indicated a positive relationship between rent levels and proximity to an economic focal point.
+Therefore, an examination of rental levels available on a timely, granular, regional basis, can also provide a corresponding overview of changes in economic conditions at local levels.